APPLY TO MESSIAH

 Reference materials (print and electronic)

 • There is no specific preferred format for reference materials.
+Reference materials will be selected in the format most useful to the appropriate audience.
 The guiding criterion is that it be the most useful.

 • All purchased electronic reference materials, regardless of format, will be catalogued.
 Whenever possible, full cataloguing records downloaded from OCLC will be used.